saumon/kommunicator/README.md

 ## Description

 Kommunicator is an MCP server that provides email sending capabilities through Microsoft Teams webhooks.
-It exposes tools for checking server status and sending emails to recipients.
+It exposes tools for checking server status and sending emails to recipients, and includes a command-line interface for standalone email sending.

 ## Features

 - 🔧 A `get_status` tool to check server status
-- � A `send_email` tool to send emails via Teams webhook
+- 📧 A `send_email` tool to send emails via Teams webhook
+- 💻 Command-line interface for standalone email sending
-- �🚀 Uses FastMCP for simplified setup
+- 🚀 Uses FastMCP for simplified setup
 - 📡 Communication via stdio
 - 📝 Comprehensive logging to file